Project V1 January/February 2015

 It wasn’t easy selecting the children to take part.
 In fact, with the capacity of the school now at around 2.5 times what was expected, it was clear there weren’t enough materials to go round.
 The easiest way (though not ideal) to deal with this issue, was, after a few lessons, to test the children on their learning so far.

 25 excited children were chosen and over the coming days and weeks, Julian introduced them to photography.
-For the first time, they “saw through the lens and became happy” (Quote from Ronald)

 It was a humbling experience for the photographer.
 You can see some of Julian’s work from these visits by clicking this link